Legal Services

 What happens in the hearing or trial

-Each of the different types of cases involves different issues but the process in the courtroom is very similar.
-The court deputy will call the names of the parties from the doorway and each party present will enter the courtroom.
-The court deputy will instruct you where to sit.
-Also present in the room will be the bailiff, a Trial Clerk, an attorney for DOR and the Support Enforcement Hearing Officer, General Magistrate or Judge, depending on the type of hearing.
+Each of the different types of cases involves different issues but the process and behavior required in the courtroom is very similar.
+The Bailiff will call the names of the parties from the doorway and each party will enter the courtroom.
+The Deputy will instruct you about where to sit.
+Also present in the room will be the Bailiff, a Trial Clerk, an Attorney for DOR and the Support Enforcement Hearing Officer, General Magistrate or Judge, depending on the type of hearing.

-EVERYTHING that you say will be recorded and on the record whenever the blue light in the room is steady.
+EVERYTHING that you say will be recorded and placed into the record whenever the solid blue light on the judicial bench is lit.

-The questions should all be on topics you are well able to speak about, as they will deal with your finances and the child.
-The Respondent will be asked similar questions.
-If there are witnesses they will then be able to testify.
+The matters/issues the Court will take testimony (statements) about will deal with your finances, related to child support and the child(ren.)
+Both parties will be asked similar questions.
+If there are witnesses, they will be able to testify about child support related topics only.
 Typical types of issues that may be addressed by additional witnesses are: cost of daycare, parenting time, direct payments, extraordinary medical costs, etc.

 What to expect after the hearing or trial

-Orders reflecting the Hearing Officer's ruling will be prepared as soon as possible after the hearing.
-When signed by the Hearing Officer, they go to the Circuit Judge who reviews and signs them.
-Once that process is completed, they are mailed to the parties.
+A Finding and Recommeded Order reflecting the Hearing Officer's ruling will be prepared as soon as possible after the hearing.
+Once signed, the Recommended Order is released to the Circuit Judge who reviews and signs a Judgment/Order approving the Recommendation.
+Once that process is completed, the Order/Judgement becomes a part of the permanent court docket for the case and a copy is mailed to the parties.

-For both paternity and support, there is a process to contest the ruling of the Hearing Officer/Magistrate.
-There are timeframes for contesting that must be met to receive a review.
+For both Paternity and Support Petitions, there is a process to allow either party to contest the Recommendation of the Hearing Officer/Magistrate.
+There are timeframes for contesting that must be met to receive a review, which are specified in that document.

 COMPLIANCE